 To the south of the parish, is the village of Lugar which grew up around the iron works of the Eglinton Iron Company, established in the 1840s.
 The works are now long gone, together with the coal mines which provide their fuel.
 The Lugar Church was built in 1867 was paid for by the Eglinton Iron Company.
 Craigstone House, built in 1820, became the Iron Works manager's house.
 Lugar's history is given at this page.

 An 1837 description of the parish, including a listing of the key personalities of Auchinleck, is given in this extract from Pigot's Directory for Ayrshire.
-The transcript was provided by Keith Muirhead from the Sunshine Coast of Queensland.
+The transcript was provided by Keith Muirhead from Queensland.

 James Boswell (1740-1795), the biographer of Samuel Johnson was born in Auchinleck, the son of Alexander Boswell, Lord Auchinleck.
 He was educated at Edinburgh High School and University; studied law at Glasgow under Adam Smith, and at Edinburgh.
 He first made acquaintance of Johnson in London, 1763.

 Another son of Auchinleck was William Murdock or Murdoch [1754-1839] the Scottish inventor and technician, sometimes referred to as the "Scottish Edison".
 He was employed by James Watt and Matthew Boulton to build steam engines.
 Murdock was the first to develop coal-gas lighting on a commercial scale, holding the gas in gasometers.

 Hugh Logan (1739 - 1802), the Laird of Logan was a celebrated wit in the late 18th century.
 The youngest of three brothers, he inherited the Logan estate after his brothers died young.
 His popular book of comic writing was published as "The Laird of Logan".

 View photographs of Auchinleck and the surrounding area.